Amajuoyichidera/Amajuoyichidera/README.md

 - 👋 Hi, I’m @Amajuoyichidera
 - 👀 I’m interested in Web development and Mobile development
-- 🌱 I’m currently learning React Native
+- 🌱 I’m always learning and updating my stacks
-- 💞️ I’m looking to collaborate on frontend developmeet
+- 💞️ I’m looking to collaborate on web / mobile development
 - 📫 How to reach me ...
 08129405826 (whatsapp)

 <!---